 Weight loss

 In the present study, a progressive increase in fruit weight loss was observed across all treatments throughout the storage duration.
 Table 1. shows the effect of different treatments on physiological loss in weight (PLW%) of Jamun fruits during 30 days of cold storage.
 Fruit stored under open conditions (Control Open) exhibited the highest weight loss, reaching 27.32% at 30 DAS.
 In contrast, sealing (Control Sealed) significantly reduced PLW to 9.10% at 30 DAS.
 Among the BAP (6-benzylaminopurine) treatments, 1.5 mM BAP was most effective, resulting in the lowest weight loss of 4.67% at 30 DAS, followed by 1.0 mM (5.61%) and 0.5 mM (7.30%).
 These results indicate that BAP, particularly at 1.5 mM, effectively reduces PLW by delaying senescence and maintaining fruit integrity during storage.
 Fruits and vegetables often experience weight loss after harvest during storage, which can significantly reduce their consumer appeal and marketability.
 The primary cause of weight loss in jamun is the rapid loss of water due to its thin skin, resulting in fruit shrinkage during postharvest storage.
 Additionally, weight loss leads to a loss of texture, compromising visual appeal and ultimately reducing consumer acceptance.
-The role of BAP in reducing weight loss of fruit can be related to a strengthening of cell wall (Massolo et al., 2014) and reduction in respiration rate (An et al., 2006).
+The role of BAP in reducing weight loss of fruit can be related to a strengthening of cell wall (Massoloet al., 2014) and reduction in respiration rate (An et al., 2006).
 The effectiveness of BAP in reducing weight loss during postharvest storage has also been reported in other fruits such as Mangosteen (Efendi and Hermawati, 2010), cherimoya (Franco-Mora et al., 2015) and apricot (Canli et al., 2014) fruit.

 Decay loss

 Jamun fruits deteriorate rapidly after harvesting due to spoilage-causing microorganisms that enter through the thin skin and stem-end.
 Their delicate nature also makes them prone to mechanical damage, increasing susceptibility to infection.
 Table 1. shows that BAP treatments effectively reduced disease incidence during low-temperature storage.
 The data reveals a progressive increase in decay loss in Jamun fruits during storage, particularly after 15 days.
 The Control Open samples exhibited the highest decay loss, reaching 34.30% at 30 DAS, whereas the Control Sealed samples demonstrated a lower yet significant decay of 20.30%.
 BAP treatments were effective in reducing decay, with 1.5 mM BAP yielding the most favorable results, showing only 9.87% decay at 30 DAS.
 This was followed by 1.0 mM (14.48%) and 0.5 mM (19.35%).
 Notably, all treatments exhibited zero decay up to 15 DAS.
 These findings suggest that BAP, particularly at 1.5 mM, significantly delays the onset of decay and extends shelf life.
 This study showed that postharvest BAP application significantly reduced spoilage in jamun fruit.
-BAP may limit pathogen attack by delaying cell wall degradation and softening (Massolo et al., 2014) and enhancing the expression of defense-related proteins and genes (Ge et al., 2011; Kachroo and Robin, 2013).
+BAP may limit pathogen attack by delaying cell wall degradation and softening (Massolo et al., 2014) and enhancing the expression of defense-related proteins and genes (Ge et al., 2011; Kachrooand Robin, 2013).
 Similar effects were observed in litchi fruit (Zhang et al., 2018).

 Malondialdehyde content